Converse Logo

 Converse Logo 2017-present

-The redesign returned to the 1970s logo, which became the main marking in the 2010s.
-The changes are quite insignificant: the chevron and star were reduced in size, increasing their color to charcoal-black.
+The redesign returned to the 1970s logo, which had become the main mark in the 2010s.
+The changes are insignificant: the chevron and star were reduced in size, and their color was deepened to charcoal-black.
 Also, designers used a different font.
-Now, it is closer to the classic version of Typold Extended Black, in which all letters are in one case (in this case, uppercase).
+It is closer to the classic version of Typold Extended Black, in which all letters are in one case (in this case, uppercase).
 This version is practical as it looks equally good in advertising booklets, fabric labels, and similar tags.

 Font and Colors